-The advantages of cloud migration don't end with improved retail systems.
+The advantages of cloud migration don't end with improved digital retail systems.

 Its flexible, pay-as-you-go pricing makes it a cost-effective option.
 This is because you avoid any large capital expenditures that you can incur with on-premise systems.
 Automatic updates and minimised downtime makes it more time-efficient, too.

 And there's also the advantage of freeing your business from a legacy system that isn't providing what you need.
 So you can get the technologies you want when and how you like.

 All of this makes for more agile systems and a better business model.

 Bringing data value to a top supermarket chain